 Since its inception, the company has grown to be one of the top sports agencies in the world of elite professional cycling.
 Andrew’s work ethic continues to play a role in the company’s growth, this and his knowledge and passion for the sport are the driving forces behind Trinity Sports Managements success.

-AGENCY REPRESENTATIVE - PAUL MACGINTY
+HEAD OF OPERATIONS - PAUL MACGINTY

 Since graduating from University College Dublin with an MA in Economics, Paul has carved himself a career in sports management through drive, determination, and excellent interpersonal skills.